Personal Injury Claims - Your Guide.

-Once you’ve chosen a personal injury lawyer, there are essentially four parts to the claim process:
+Once you’ve chosen a personal injury lawyer, there are essentially four steps to the claim process:

 |Claim assessment||Your personal injury lawyer will assess your situation and determine whether you have a valid injury claim, then provide you with advice on how to proceed.
 Part of this process is to identify the insurer.|